awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-logstash.md

 }
 ```

-If your Amazon ES domain is in a VPC, Logstash must run on a machine in that same VPC and have access to the domain through the VPC security groups\.
+If your Amazon ES domain is in a VPC, the Logstash OSS machine must be able to connect to the VPC and have access to the domain through the VPC security groups\.
 For more information, see [About Access Policies on VPC Domains](es-vpc.md#es-vpc-security)\.